uberkie/nw_storagehelper/README.md

 # nw_storagehelper

 This is an early prototype of a storage helper tool for the New World game.
+It only works for armor and weapons tier2 or greater

 So far works only at 1920x1080 resolution.
 Will definitely need a rework to be resolution independent.